Aobadai Station

 Aobadai Station (青葉台駅, Aobadai-eki) is a passenger railway station located in Aoba-ku, Yokohama, Kanagawa Prefecture, Japan, operated by the private railway company Tokyu Corporation.

 Lines

 Aobadai Station is served by the Tōkyū Den-en-toshi Line from Shibuya in Tokyo to Chūō-rinkan in Kanagawa Prefecture.
 It is 23.1 kilometers from the terminus of the line at Shibuya.

 Station layout

-The station consists of two opposed side platforms serving two tracks with the station building located underneath.
+The station consists of two opposed side platforms serving two tracks in a deep cutting with the station building located above them.

 Platforms

 History

 Aobadai Station was opened on April 1, 1966.
 The station building was rebuilt from 1990–1992, and a new bus terminal was added.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 110,999 passengers daily.

 The passenger figures for previous years are as shown below.